Community Gardens Program

 7945 Elizabeth Street

-Cincinnati, Ohio 45213Volunteer Opportunities
+Cincinnati, Ohio 45213Opportunities:

--Participate in weekend garden work days
+Participate in weekend garden work days

--Promote English conversation in the garden
+Promote English conversation in the garden

--Assist with seed distribution in Spring and Fall
+Assist with seed distribution in Spring and Fall